-You probably hate confrontation just as much as the next guy, right?
+You probably hate dealing with confrontation just as much as the next guy, right?
 And it’s probably because you’re either scared that the conversation is going to be terribly awkward and so you put it on the backburner, or you’re frustrated but don’t want to make a big deal of it and so you just bottle it up.

 Wrong, wrong, wrong.
 Neither option is good for handling confrontation.